MGdata7/Stats-and-Research-Projects/LampDataA-BTesting/LampDataA-BTestingMD.md

 ![image](https://user-images.githubusercontent.com/14934475/224827596-d301a3bc-3258-47e3-9df3-a9ae6e295382.png)

-We can double check that that is the case with more than 5 instances by opening the dataframe:
+I can double check that that is the case with more than 5 instances by opening the dataframe:

 ![image](https://user-images.githubusercontent.com/14934475/224829036-a0187107-dc11-4c70-8a73-dcaa26eef99e.png)

 Seems fine.

-Let's examine our variables of interest.
+I'll examine our variables of interest.

 >Treatment indicator - allocation